amiller/redblackmerkle/README.md

 - redblack.py: <code>RedBlackTree</code> is a general purpose Red-Black binary search tree [3] that can easily be augmented with a 'digest' function. <code>AuthSelectRedBlackTree</code> augments this structure with a secure hash function, forming a dynamic Merkle tree [4].
 It also includes a 'size' field so that elements can be selected uniformly randomly.

-- proofofwork.py: uses the <code>AuthSelectRedBlack</code> to produce proofs-of-throughput to the select() function
+- proofofthroughput.py: a general construction of proofs-of-throughput.
+Several examples are given, especially one using the select() function of an <code>AuthSelectRedBlackTree</code>.

 Illustrations